KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Markdown by wmawhinney1990](https://github.com/wmawhinney1990/MMM-Markdown)

-1. - I - No image found.
+1. Issue: No image found.

 ## [MMM-MARS by mykle1](https://github.com/mykle1/MMM-MARS)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-MARS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Mashie-Skolmat by Alvinger](https://github.com/Alvinger/MMM-Mashie-Skolmat)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Mashie-Skolmat.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.